Skip to Content

 Amazon Rating: 4.1/5

-Three women on Lifeboat 21 witness the Titanic’s sinking that fateful night: Charlotte, a con artist seeking a new beginning; Esme, a wealthy American facing heartbreak; and Anna, a Swedish immigrant haunted by the tragedy.
+Three women on Lifeboat 21 witness the Titanic’s sinking: Charlotte, a con artist seeking a new beginning; Esme, a wealthy American facing heartbreak; and Anna, a Swedish immigrant haunted by the tragedy.

-Twenty years later, a sudden death brings them together, forcing them to confront their pasts and the secrets they’ve kept.
+Twenty years later, a sudden death brings them together and they are forced to confront their pasts.

 The Titanic Sisters